Worried about letting your new puppy off the lead?

 The criteria was they had to be under 20 weeks old, but there is a big difference between a 19 week old Great Dane and a 10 week old Chihuahua.
 Puppies were taught to walk on a standard collar and lead, where as now days a harness is considered a better option.

 Over the years I slowly reduced the number of puppies in each class until I started just doing 1-2-1 training for young dogs.
 This worked much better, but the work done was still artificial.
-Dogs would excitedly drag their owner into class, behave perfectly in the lesson, then drag them back to the car afterwards.
+Dogs would excitedly drag their owner into the lesson, behave perfectly in the session, then drag them back to the car afterwards.
 This isn’t what I wanted.
 I wanted to teach owners skills that work in day to day life.

 Training in a format convenient to you….